Quantum algorithms for Uhlmann transformation: Application 1: Square root fidelity estimation with the Uhlmann transformation algorithm

-Regarding a lower bound on the sample complexity, \Cref{prop:lower fidelity est}, which provides a lower bound on the query complexity for square root fidelity estimation in the purified query access model, also implies a bound on the sample complexity in the mixed sample access model, since the purified query access model is computationally stronger.
-In fact, a tighter bound is known~\cite{gilyen2022improvedfidelity}: there is a pair of rank-$k$ states such that any quantum algorithm estimating the square root fidelity within error $\delta$ requires $\Omega(k/\delta)$ samples in the mixed sample access model.
+We again mention a lower bound on the sample complexity for square root fidelity estimation in the purified and mixed sample access models.
+Since the purified query access model is the most powerful of the three computational models, \Cref{prop:lower fidelity est} implies a corresponding lower bound on the sample complexity.
+Hence, there is a pair of rank-$k$ states such that any quantum algorithm for estimating the square root fidelity with error at most $\delta$ requires $\Omega(\max\{k^{1/3}, 1/\delta\})$ samples in the purified and mixed sample access models.
+For the mixed sample access model, however, a tighter bound is known~\cite{gilyen2022improvedfidelity}: any quantum algorithm within error $\delta$ requires $\Omega(k/\delta)$ samples for some pair of rank-$k$ states.

+As seen in the previous sections, the Uhlmann transformation algorithm can be used to estimate the fidelity.
+While \Cref{prop:lower fidelity est} is stated for the square root fidelity, its derivation can be straightforwardly adapted to the squared fidelity.
+This leads to \Cref{cor:lower Uhlmann query}, which we restate below.